Iran has expanded sensitive nuclear work - UN agency

-VIENNA Iran has sharply stepped up its controversial uranium enrichment drive, the United Nations' nuclear agency said on Friday in a report that will further inflame Israeli fears that the Islamic Republic is pushing ahead with atomic bomb plans.
+VIENNA Iran has sharply stepped up its controversial uranium enrichment drive, the U.N. nuclear agency said on Friday in a report that will further inflame Israeli fears the Islamic Republic is pushing ahead with atomic bomb plans.

-The nuclear watchdog also gave details of its mission to Tehran this week where Iran failed to respond to allegations of research relevant to developing nuclear arms - a blow to the possibile resumption of diplomatic talks that could help defuse fears of a new war in the Middle East.
+The nuclear watchdog also gave details of its mission to Tehran this week where Iran failed to respond to allegations of research relevant to developing nuclear arms - a blow to the possible resumption of diplomatic talks that could help calm worries about a new war in the Middle East.

-"The Agency continues to have serious concerns regarding possible military dimensions to Iran's nuclear programme," the International Atomic Energy Agency (IAEA) said in a quarterly report about Iran issued to its member states.
+"The Agency continues to have serious concerns regarding possible military dimensions to Iran's nuclear programme," the International Atomic Energy Agency said in a quarterly report about Iran issued to member states.

-The Islamic Republic's increase of work which can have both civilian and military purposes underlines that it has no intention of backing down in a long-running row with the West that has sparked fears of war.
+Iran's increase of work that can have both civilian and military purposes underlines that it has no intention of backing down in a long-running dispute with the West that has sparked fears of war.

+The White House said the IAEA report confirmed that Iran was violating U.N.
+Security Council resolutions with its nuclear enrichment program.

+"When combined with its continued stonewalling of international inspectors, Iran's actions demonstrate why Iran has failed to convince the international community that its nuclear program is peaceful," White House National Security Council spokesman Tommy Vietor said in a statement.

-In what would be a big expansion, Iran has increased the number of centrifuge machines enriching uranium - material which can be used to make atomic bombs if refined much further - by roughly a third since late last year, the report indicated.
+In what would be a big expansion, Iran has increased the number of centrifuge machines enriching uranium - material that can be used to make atomic bombs if refined much further - by well over a third since late last year, the report indicated.

-Iran's ambassador to the IAEA said the report had vindicated its position and insisted Tehran has no intention of giving up its nuclear march.
+Iran's ambassador to the IAEA said the report had vindicated its position and insisted Tehran had no intention of giving up its nuclear march.

 "The IAEA report indicated that all Iran's nuclear activities are under the supervision of the agency," the semi-official Fars news agency quoted Ali Asghar Soltanieh as saying.